The Emerald Leader Award

 - Introduced or implemented innovations in the community

-Nominations will be accepted through October 13, 2019 and the winner will be celebrated at the Emerald Ball, March 7, 2020.
+Nominations will be accepted through October 19, 2020 and they will be celebrated at the Emerald Ball March 6, 2021.

 Past Emerald Leaders